Here is the great matter:

 How to be and hang

-How to glow, at peace in a moment pregnant with possibilities
+How to glow, at peace in a moment pregnant with

 (Look upside down!
 See how we dance!